-Soft metrics in particular are very useful in understanding when and how attitudes towards Fujitsu are changing as a consequence of the co-creation exercise.
+Soft metrics in are useful in understanding when and how attitudes towards Fujitsu are changing as a consequence of the joint value creation exercise.
 At the same time, monitoring these metrics helps expand a consistent approach around the globe.
 That is, wherever a customer engages with Fujitsu, they get a similar experience leading to consistency in collaboration.